NickBot-dev/osticket-prereqs/README.md

 - Install / Enable Internet Information Services (IIS) in Windows, along with CGI World Wide Web Services -> Application Development Features -> enable CGI

 - Install the Web Server (PHP Manager) from within the “osTicket-Installation-Files” folder (PHPManagerForIIS_V1.5.0.msi).
-Followed by installing the Rewrite Module (rewrite_amd64_en-US.msi)
+Followed by installing the Rewrite Module (rewrite_amd64_en-US.msi).
+Create a new folder on the C drive and rename it PHP.
+Extract all PHP files into to the new PHP folder on the C drive.

 - From the “osTicket-Installation-Files” folder, install MySQL 5.5.62 (mysql-5.5.62-win32.msi) and HeidiSQL to create the database.
 Rename to osTicket.